 Medicine is routinely thought of as a practice that saves lives.
-But in cases of chronic disease and terminal conditions, patents often need comfort and palliative care—rather than a cure.
+But in cases of chronic disease and terminal conditions, patients often need comfort and palliative care—rather than a cure.
 There are circumstances where extending a person’s life does not guarantee an improved quality of life.
 So an essential part of end-of-life care is “advanced care planning” designed to improve communication among clinicians, patients and families.

 Join registered nurse Melissa Abbott in this live audio conference as she explains the importance of having difficult conversations.
 Talking about death is hard for almost anyone, and caregivers are no exception.
 Learn how to initiate a conversation; how to time it right; what words and phrases to use; and what specific strategies can enhance the experience for both patients and family members reluctant to share their questions, fears, and wishes.